jeckman/YouTube-Downloader/README.md

 The library code can be used in other projects via [Composer](https://getcomposer.org).

-The code isn't available on packagist.org at the moment, so you must a the repository in your `composer.json`.
+The code isn't available on packagist.org at the moment, so you must add the repository in your `composer.json`.
 Your `composer.json` should look like this

 ```
 {